-The HCMR or RMSS provides a nonvolatile system bootstrap and translation storage device.
+The tape drive provides a nonvolatile system bootstrap and translation storage device.
 The software is contained on a tape cartridge cassette.
 The cassette provides a flexible and convenient way to transport software from the factory to the field.
-Therefore, software updates/revisions can be easily incorporated into existing systems.
+Therefore, software updates or revisions are easily incorporated into existing systems.

-The HCMR or RMSS has extensive error detection and correction capabilities that minimize the need to have multiple copies of data on the tape.
-The drive can read or write in either the forward or reverse tape directions.
+The tape drive has extensive error detection and correction capabilities that minimize the need to have multiple copies of data on the tape.
+The drive can read or write in both the forward or reverse tape directions.